Lombiq/Orchard-Data-Tables/Readme.md

 ## About

 An Orchard Core wrapper around the [DataTables](https://datatables.net/) library for displaying tabular data from [Queries](https://docs.orchardcore.net/en/dev/docs/reference/modules/Queries/) and custom data sources.

+Do you want to quickly try out this project and see it in action?
+Check it out in our [Open-Source Orchard Core Extensions](https://github.com/Lombiq/Open-Source-Orchard-Core-Extensions) full Orchard Core solution and also see our other useful Orchard Core-related open-source projects!

 ## How to use